blackmann/mit6006/README.md

 What I document here are based on the way I study.

 [Update 07/09/2020]
-Putting my mind to motion with algorithm challenges on SPOJ.
-I put solutions in `spoj` package
+Putting my mind to motion with algorithm challenges on Codeforces.
+I put solutions in `codeforces` package